 CIS actively engages students in activities outside of the classroom to give students a better worldview of life and society.
 Twelve students went on an educational tour to UK October 7-22, 2015.
 They joined an elite school in London for a week to have a taste of British education.
 A second group of twelve was similarly taken to UK October 11-27, 2017.
 Charis students also participate in Rotary International sponsored Young Leaders Award (RYLA) training a few times annually as well as in community projects, planning and carrying out special programmes at Grace Alternative Training Centre for stateless children in Tawau.

 Prof. Debra Sim has received much recognition for her work that she is listed in the World Who is Who list in Medicine and Healthcare, USA 2006-2007 and Asian/American Who’s Who, Vol. IV, 2004 India.
-She was the Recipient of the ‘Best Lecturer’ award in the Paraclinical/Year II category from the Medical Society, University of Malaya, in 1986, 1989, 1991 and 1994; and from the Dental Society, University of Malaya, in 1989 and 1994.
-She is the Recipient of the Excellent Service Award for the year 2000, 2002 and 2009, and the Excellent Service Certificate for the year 2004 and 2005 at the University of Malaya.
+She was the recipient of the ‘Best Lecturer’ award in the Paraclinical/Year II category from the Medical Society, University of Malaya, in 1986, 1989, 1991, and 1994; and from the Dental Society, University of Malaya, in 1989 and 1994.
+She is the recipient of the Excellent Service Award for the years 2000, 2002, and 2009, and the Excellent Service Certificate for the year 2004 and 2005 at the University of Malaya.

 Welcome to Charis International School (CIS) – a community of learners.
 Whether we are students, teachers or parents, we are constantly learning.
 The administrators and maintenance staff are here not only to support us in our learning; they themselves are also part of this community of learners.
 Anytime we ask a question, “What is going on?”, “When did it start?”, “Who were involved in the incident?”, “Where is this leading us to?”, “Why should anyone be unhappy about it?”, or “How can I make it better?” we are trying to find out about something, someone, some place, some event, some reason or some process.
 That enquiring mind motivates us to seek the answer to our question, be it a simple or complex one.
 In the process of finding the solution to our questions or problems, we learn.